Data Connections

 --namespace digiusher-k8s

-If you installed the chart with a custom values file, include the same file during upgrade:
+If you installed with a custom values file, include the same file on upgrade:

 helm upgrade digiusher-k8s-agent digiusher/digiusher-k8s-agent \